 How Splunk Enterprise licensing works

-Splunk Enterprise license lifecycle
+The Splunk Enterprise trial license

 About update checker data

 This documentation applies to the following versions of Splunk® Enterprise: 7.3.0